Photographers Journal - Ring Road In 7 Days

 Night 4 - Eiðar, Iceland

 Next stop was about 200km’s from Hofn winding along the coast then branching north where there is the introduction of forested areas for a nice change to the landscape.
-I don’t do straight A to B so for me it turned into about 300 km’s with a cool mountain pass detour to the town of Seyðisfjörður a ferry port town to Norway, complete with a little waterfall hike enroute to Fardagafoss.
+I don’t do straight A to B so for me it turned into about 300 km’s with a cool mountain pass detour to the town of Seyðisfjörður a small town with ferry port to Norway, complete with a little waterfall hike enroute to Fardagafoss.
 I stayed at a guest house just outside of Eiðar (they offer free boat and fishing in the lake) and after I checked in decided to take the road North…to I don’t know…the end (about 120 km’s there and back or so – map here).
 This was so worth it as there is a great plain area below the rising mountains.
-As for the mountains, your going to drive right over em ;-).
+As for the mountains, your going to drive right over em throught the clouds ;-).
 Nice hiking trails at the top and a crazy winding road that has nothing on the Million Dollar Highway of Colorado.
 This puts you into the hamlet of Bakkagerði (population 100) and it’s so worth that drive…and yah there’s some gravel (it’s a rental your driving, don’t sweat that).
 This really was a highlight drive and I would have liked to spend more time here and done some real hiking, I highly recommend this detour!

 Here’s some photo highlights from this leg of the trip, including a selfie I timed to make it to the rock by the water for the shot: